 We all want our homes to look Pinterest-perfect.
 But are you willing to go into debt for that privilege?
 Buying a home is a serious investment.
 If you’ve upsized, chances are your bills have increased as well.
 Don’t put yourself in a precarious financial position just to get new furniture for your home.
 And don’t rule out the beauty of secondhand furniture.

 Moving into a new place gives you a chance to change things up.
 Just because you’ve always used that one chair in the living room doesn’t mean you can’t move it to a different place in the house.
 Give yourself permission to change things up, especially when you first move in.

 Concentrate on the most important spaces

 Maybe you’ve chosen to upgrade to a larger house because you’ve always wanted a craft room.
 Or perhaps you’re excited to turn your basement into a home theater.
 While it can be fun to daydream about those spaces, you should first concentrate on the rooms where you spend the most time.
 Get your main living area and your bedrooms into great shape before moving on to the rooms that won’t be used as often.

 Most importantly, it’s time to have some fun!
 Buying a bigger house can be a dream come true, and you’re still allowed to daydream about it after you’ve moved in.
 Take time to visualize how you want to use each space, how you’d like to decorate, and how you want to live in your new home.
 Turning your home into your dream home means knowing what you want.
 If you give yourself time to daydream, you’ll be ready to transform those empty spaces without hesitation when the time comes.

 If you’re just getting started thinking about upgrading to a larger home, give us a call.
 At Norhill Realty, we have extensive experience assisting our clients with the transition from their 1st home to their next home.
-Feel free to call us at 713-869-5700 or click here and fill out the form for a free, no obligation consultation.
+If your ready to get started on your future, feel free to call us at 713-869-5700 or fill out the form below and a knowledgeable agent will reach out to you.